Do You Need Insurance for When You Put Your Car In Storage?

-Perhaps you are traveling for an extended period of time and won’t be using your car, or maybe your daughter is heading off to college and won’t be taking her car with her.
+Perhaps you are traveling for an extended period of time and won’t be using your car, maybe your daughter is heading off to college and won’t be taking her car with her, or maybe your car is broken down and you haven’t had time to get it fixed yet.
 Whatever the reason is, putting a car that you aren’t driving for on a regular basis is a good idea.
 Why? – Because storing the vehicle protects it from vandalism, theft, and weather, or animal-related damage that could end up costing you a fortune.

 While storing a car can certainly save you a lot of money, you might be thinking that wondering if you can save even more money by dropping your insurance coverage.
 After all, it doesn’t make much sense to pay insurance premiums on a vehicle that is rarely in use.
 But before you decide to drop your coverage, make sure you find out if you’re actually allowed to, and if so, if it’s really the best idea.